Hell in a Cell (2019): Reception

-Adam Silverstein of CBS Sports said that the event "looked to be going well for much of the three-hour card until hitting a main event wall that left many fans confused - and even worse, some legitimately angry at WWE."
-He praised the Raw Women's Championship Hell in a Cell match, giving it a grade of A+, stating that "this was the type of top-tier match we have been dying to see from Lynch since she won the main event of WrestleMania, and it comes as no surprise that Banks was the one to give it to her," and that the match was "nearly picture-perfect from start to finish, and both women looked like stars in the end."
-Silverstein gave the tornado tag team match a grade of B+, stating that "for a storyline that got massively convoluted and a match that was not highly anticipated despite two fan favorites teaming, these four truly delivered a bout that thrilled the fans."
-Silverstein criticized the Universal Championship Hell in a Cell match, saying that the "presentation was solid," but the "booking was horrid."
-He mentioned Rollins getting lots of offense on The Fiend while fans clearly wanted The Fiend to win the match, and said that "it was typical WWE not delivering, and fans had every right to be upset."
-He concluded that "everything was working and heading in the right direction until the endless stomps began."
+Adam Silverstein and Jack Crosby of CBS Sports said that the event "looked to be going well for much of the three-hour card until hitting a main event wall that left many fans confused -- and even worse, some legitimately angry at WWE".
+They praised the Raw Women's Championship Hell in a Cell match, giving it a grade of A+, stating that "this was the type of top-tier match we have been dying to see from Lynch since she won the main event of WrestleMania, and it comes as no surprise that Banks was the one to give it to her", and that the match was "nearly picture-perfect from start to finish, and both women looked like stars in the end".
+Silverstein and Crosby gave the tornado tag team match a grade of B+, stating that "for a storyline that got massively convoluted and a match that was not highly anticipated despite two fan favorites teaming, these four truly delivered a bout that thrilled the fans".
+Silverstein and Crosby criticized the Universal Championship Hell in a Cell match, saying that the "presentation was solid", but the "booking was horrid".
+He mentioned Rollins getting lots of offense on The Fiend while fans clearly wanted The Fiend to win the match, and said that "it was typical WWE not delivering, and fans had every right to be upset".
+They concluded that "everything was working and heading in the right direction until the endless stomps began".

 The main event was voted as the winner of WrestleCrap's Gooker Award for the worst gimmick, storyline, or event in wrestling in 2019.
-In its induction, it was noted that having the WWE 2K20 video game—whose release was marred by numerous bugs—as presenting sponsor of the show should have foreshadowed its quality, since "seeing the Gooker winner being sponsored by the second runner up for the award is a whole new rancid territory."
+In its induction, it was noted that having the WWE 2K20 video game—whose release was marred by numerous bugs—as presenting sponsor of the show should have foreshadowed its quality, since "seeing the Gooker winner being sponsored by the second runner up for the award is a whole new rancid territory".
 The main event was also voted the worst match of the year by the Wrestling Observer Newsletter, becoming the most negatively received Hell in a Cell match of all time.